lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 #### Langsmith support

 To use langsmith, provide your LANGSMITH_API_KEY, LANGSMITH_PROJECT, and LANGSMITH_DEFAULT_RUN_NAME in your .env file

+#### Setting up EC2 in your VPC and remote desktop access to it to get access to litellm in the case you set `PUBLIC_LOAD_BALANCER="false"`

+**Prerequisites:**

+* CDK (will migrate to terraform later)

+**Deploying the ec2**

+1. `cd` to the `litellm-private-load-balancer-ec2` folder
+2. cp `.ec2.env.template` `.ec2.env`
+3. In `.ec2.env`, set `KEY_PAIR_NAME` to a key pair that you have the private `.pem` file for.
+If you don't have a key pair, create one
+4. `cd` back to the root directory
+5. Run `./create-ec2-to-access-private-load-balancer.sh`

+**Remote Desktop Setup**

+1. Download Microsoft Remote Desktop for Mac
+2. Open Microsoft Remote Desktop and click the "+" button in the top menu, then select "Add PC"
+3. In the "PC name" field under the General tab, enter localhost:13389

+4. Click "Add" to add your remote desktop configuration
+5. To get the EC2 instance password

+* Go to the AWS Console and locate the EC2 instance named "WindowsBrowserInstance"
+* Select the instance and click "Connect"
+* Go to the "RDP client" tab
+* Click "Get password" at the bottom
+* Upload your private .pem file from your keypair (the one specified in `.ec2.env` in the `KEY_PAIR_NAME` value)
+* Copy the decrypted password - you'll need this to connect

+6. Open a terminal and run the following AWS SSM command to create a port forwarding session.
+Replace YOUR_INSTANCE_ID with the instance ID from your stack outputs: aws ssm start-session --target YOUR_INSTANCE_ID --document-name AWS-StartPortForwardingSession --parameters "portNumber=3389,localPortNumber=13389"

+Return to Microsoft Remote Desktop and double-click your newly added PC.
+When prompted, enter Username: Administrator, Password: [the password you retrieved in step 5]

 ## Open Source Library